jlburky/linux-config/README.md

 * Python 3.10 (for Qtile specifically)
 * vim 8.1+ (with: Python 3.6+, xterm_clipboard)

-## Installation
+## Installations

 In the `scripts` directory, are short scripts for each installation.
 Run the script with the `--help` option to get a description and usage.
-Notes specifically on the installation of Qtile [are here.](QTILE.md)
+Details specifically on the installation of Qtile [are here](QTILE.md), though the installation script, `qtile-config.sh`, should handle the installation.

 ## Directories